ksopyla/pyKMLib/README.md

 pyKMLib
 =======

 KMLib in python.
-Kernel methods accelerated with CUDA.
+Kernel SVM method accelerated with CUDA.

-Contains sparse cuda SVM
+Library allows for classification sparse dataset with use of different sprase storage (matrix) format.
+CUDA SVM in python.

+It is a partial python port of .net KMLib project https://github.com/ksirg/KMLib

 Prerequisits